 Second year physics undergraduates at the University of Birmingham have to write an essay as part of their course.
-As a tutor, it is my job to give them advice on how to write in a scientific style (and then mark the results).
+As a tutor, it’s my job to give them advice on how to write in a scientific style (and then mark the results).
 I have assembled these tips to try to aid them (and make my marking less painful).
+Much of this advice also translates to paper writing, and I try to follow these tips myself.

 Writing well is difficult.
 It requires practice.
 It is an important skill, yet it is something that I do not believe is frequently formally taught (at least in the sciences).
-However, there are many resources online, and many universities offer support for learning key skills, like the University of Birmingham Library.
 Scientific and other technical writing can be especially hard, as it has its own rules that can be at odds with what we learn at school (when studying literature or creative writing).
 Reading the work of others is a good way for figuring out what works well and what does not.

 In this post, I include some tips that I hope are useful (not everyone will agree).
 I begin by considering how to plan and structure a piece of writing (section 1), from the largest scale (section 1.2) progressing down to the smallest (section 1.4); then I discuss various aspects of technical writing (section 2), both in terms of content and style, including referencing (section 2.5), which is often problematic, and I conclude with some general editing advice (section 3) before summarising (section 4).
 If you have anything extra to add, please do so in the comments.